gking2224/GetCleanDataProject/README.md

 ------------------------------------------
 The requirement for this assignment was to extract only the mean and standard deviation for each measurement.
 This left some ambiguity about exactly which of the 561 measurements to include.
 My approach was to select all the mean() and std() named measurements using a regular expression matching "-mean()" and "-std()".

-This included 3 mean() and std() measures for all of the tri-axial variables (e.g. `tBodyAcc`, `fBodyAccJerk`); 1 each for all of the uni-axial variables (e.g. `tBodyAccMag`, `fBodyAccMag`); it also excluded variables such as `angle(tBodyAccMean,gravity)`, on the basis that although it is a mean of sorts, there is no corresponding standard deviation measurement for this variable.
+This included 3 mean() and std() measures, for all of the tri-axial variables (e.g. `tBodyAcc`, `fBodyAccJerk`), one each for x/y/z axes, and 1 mean() and 1 std() measure for all of the uni-axial variables (e.g. `tBodyAccMag`, `fBodyAccMag`).
+It also *excluded* variables such as `angle(tBodyAccMean,gravity)`, on the basis that although it might be seen as a mean of sorts, there is no corresponding standard deviation measurement for this variable.

 As such, 66 columns in total were selected from the raw dataset, resulting from 5x 't' tri-axial variables, 5x 't' uni-axial variables, 3x 'f' tri-axial variables and 4x 'f' uni-axial variables.

 The selected feature names were normalised in the dataset by removing any punctuation characters (i.e. brackets and hyphens) and converting to lower case.
 In this way, `tBodyAcc-mean()-X` becomes `tbodyaccmeanx`.

-Finally, a comparison of the features_info.txt file describing the features, and the list of feature names in features.txt indicated that 3 of the features included a typo, duplicated the word 'Body' e.g. fBodyBodyGyroJerkMag.
+Finally, a comparison of the features_info.txt file describing the features, and the list of feature names in features.txt indicated that 3 of the features included a typo, duplicated the word 'Body' e.g. `fBodyBodyGyroJerkMag`.
 This duplication has been removed in my final dataset.

 Data processing steps
 ---------------------